Infant communion: Catholicism

-For details on infant communion in the Eastern Catholic Churches, see the next section on the Eastern Orthodoxy.
+The Code of Canons of the Eastern Churches (followed by the Eastern Catholic Churches) permits infant communion:

 Eastern Orthodoxy

 In the Orthodox Church, any person of any age receives communion as soon as possible after baptism and chrismation, usually at the next Divine Liturgy.
 Young children are not usually required to fast or go to confession before communion until they are old enough to be aware of their sins, usually eight to nine years old.

 In the Orthodox practice, the consecrated bread and wine are placed together in the chalice, and the priest administers communion with a small spoon.
-Infants typically receive a small amount of consecrated Blood of Christ (wine) which mingles with the Body (bread) of Christ; older children receive the consecrated Body of Christ (bread) as well.
-There is no theological (or epistemological) reason for withholding the bread from infants, merely the practical concern of not giving solid food to those not ready for it.
+Infants typically receive a small amount of consecrated Blood of Christ (wine), which mingles with the Body (bread) of Christ; older children receive the consecrated Body of Christ (bread) as well.
+There is no theological (or epistemological) reason for withholding the bread from infants; it is merely the practical concern of not giving solid food to those not ready for it.